Logbook Search Service (ARIEL)#

 Three ways to query the logbook:

-Open http://localhost:8085 in your browser
+Then open http://localhost:8085 in your browser.

 Query the logbook service directly from the command line.